 No Noodle Pad Thai

-The Pro Tip: The sauce will stay fresh for two weeks if stored in airtight container, according to The Modern Proper's Holly Erickson.
+The Pro Tip: The sauce will stay fresh for two weeks if stored in an airtight container, according to The Modern Proper's Holly Erickson.
 Save your leftovers to eat throughout the week.

 The Pro Tip: Sarah Tuck of Stuck in the Kitchen recommends leaving the salmon on the baking paper until serving because it will be extremely tender after baking.